Latest Update: 21 November 2017

 almost the middle of the twentieth century.

 I'm taking my cue here from the movies; in particular, Rita Skeeter looks very 1940s, as do many other witches and wizards.
-The books, on the other hand, don't demonstrate nearly as much variety, although it's clear from a number of clues — not the least of which are the Weasley jumpers and the fact that students have to don their robes before leaving the Hogwarts Express — that no small number of witches and wizards dress something like modern Muggles do.
+The books, on the other hand, don't demonstrate nearly as much variety, although it's clear from a number of clues — not the least of which are the Weasley jumpers and the fact that students have to don their robes before disembarking from the Hogwarts Express — that no small number of witches and wizards dress something like modern Muggles do.
 (At least Harry never seems to think anyone's clothes, such as the Weasleys', look particularly old-fashioned.
 Robes do seem to be de rigeur for older witches and wizards, but appear to be more like semi-formal wear and/or uniforms for younger ones.)

 it had the